Blog Post - Alimony and Spousal Support in Ohio: What You Need to Know

 The first and most critical factor in determining if a spousal support order can be modified is the language of your original divorce decree or separation agreement.

-• Substantial Change in Circumstances: If the court has retained jurisdiction, a party seeking modification must then demonstrate that there has been a “substantial change in circumstances” since the time of the last support order.
-This change must be something that was not anticipated or contemplated at the time of the original order and must make the existing support order no longer reasonable or appropriate.
+• This change must have been unanticipated at the time of the original order and must make the existing support order no longer reasonable or appropriate.

 Common Grounds for Modification